ArulrajGopal/kaninipro/databricks_secret_manage/bash_script.md

-# Databricks CLI Authentication and Secret Management

-This guide explains how to authenticate to Databricks using the CLI and create/manage secrets using **Databricks Secret Scopes**.
+# Steps to Databricks CLI auth and create/manage secrets using **Databricks Secret Scopes**.

 ---